Finding the Right Exercise Routine for You

 It was the reward of taking care of myself mentally that got me hooked on movement.
 I truly believe that’s where the change happens.
 And when you become hooked on simply taking care of yourself, you release the pressure of finding a “perfect” workout, and just move your body to move it.
 It’s extremely gratifying and freeing when your mindset shifts to the purpose of movement.

-Ideal Workout Routine vs. Realistic Routine
+Ideal vs. Realistic Workout Routines

 Okay, but what should you be doing?